zwang695/alexa-skills-list/skills/B01G4GYZHW/README.md

 * *Alexa, ask Euro Soccer list all the groups*

-* *Alexa, ask Euro Soccer who will England encounters*
+* *Alexa, ask Euro Soccer next match*

 this skill will be updated during the FootBall Euro Cup 2016.
 It will give information about the teams during the cup.
-You can ask: adversary of a team, groups and teams.
+You can ask groups and teams of the cup or the last or next match.
-During the competition you will be able to ask the football results.

 ***